-When the FBI offered to give her back millions of assets and put immunity on the table in exchange for information, she never gave in.
+When the FBI offered to give her back millions worth of assets and put immunity on the table in exchange for her clients' information, she never gave in.

 She said, her clients trusted her and she profited significantly from it, it was wrong to save herself by betraying that trust and revealing information that could ruin families and lives.
 She chose to own her bad decisions and pleaded guilty even though it could cost her up to 10 years of jail time.

 Luck was on Molly’s side — the judge sentenced her to community services, probation and fines.

 You’ll be okay